Mustachedom/md-drugs/readme.md

 - to integrate with fivemerr make sure you have  ```set fivemerrLogs "API_KEY"```   in your server.cfg

-- Head to /server/bridge.lua and line 3 turn local logs = true
+- Head to /server/functions.lua turn local logs = true

 - profit